How to Get a Mortgage with a High DTI Ratio (2024 Update)

 What is debt-to-income ratio?

-DTI ratio is the percentage of your gross monthly income that goes to paying your monthly debt payments and is used by lenders to determine your borrowing power, says Makenzie Wall, a loan officer at Society Mortgage
+DTI ratio is the percentage of gross monthly income that goes toward debt payments.
+Lenders use this ratio to determine borrowing power, says Makenzie Wall, a loan officer at Society Mortgage

 Research from the National Association of Realtors found that a high DTI ratio is the biggest reason lenders deny a mortgage application.[1]
 It's a critical factor in determining how much of a payment you can afford without stretching your finances.